radiasoft/rsopt/docs/codes/python.rst

 Optional fields:

-* ``serial_mode``: By default Python functions will be executed directly by the assigned Worker process.
+* ``serial_python_mode``: By default Python functions will be executed directly by the assigned Worker process.
 This is convenient from a speed-of-execution perspective but can cause problems in some cases.
 For example if the code being executed by the Job requires special cleanup between executions; or if you expect some Jobs to fail, this will result in rsopt exiting prematurely since the error will occur directly on the process.
 In these cases it can be useful to select an alternate mode.

     - `worker`: The default option.
 Python functions are executed directly by the worker process.
     - `process`: The worker will initiate a subprocess to run the function.
 Return values of the function will be automatically passed back to rsopt.
 This option should be selected if it is required that each simulation be initiated in a clean memory space.
 This option does carry the highest overhead.